brainfinance/StackdriverLogging/README.md

 }
 ```

+## Logging from a managed platform
+If your app is running inside a managed environment such as Google Cloud Run or a container based Compute Engine, logging to stdout should get you up and running automatically.

 ## Stackdriver logging agent + fluentd config
-You should preferably run the agent using the standard output destination `StackdriverLogHandler.Destination.stdout` which will get you up and running automatically under certain gcp environments such as Cloud Run.

 If you prefer logging to a file, you can use a file destination `StackdriverLogHandler.Destination.file` in combination with the Stackdriver logging agent https://cloud.google.com/logging/docs/agent/installation and a matching json format
 google-fluentd config (/etc/google-fluentd/config.d/example.conf) to automatically send your JSON logs to Stackdriver for you.